oysterhotels/oysterhotels.github.io/_posts/computer-visision-part-1-hdr-panorama.md

 The tricky part for using SNS-HDR as a batch tool is its limited support on file format input and the auto-grouping of images of the same view, and that is where Computer Vision comes into place.

-The first problem on accepted image input, SNS-HDR works with RAW files, but it works especially best with converted raw DNG format  (using dngconverter from Adobe), compared to two common formats CR2 or NEF (examples).
+The first problem on accepted image input, SNS-HDR works with RAW files, but it works especially best with converted raw DNG format  (using DNGConverter), compared to two common formats CR2 or NEF.

-The second problem of using SNS-HDR batch processing is to figure out the three images of the same view, which is done using OpenCV, one of the most comprehensive Computer Vision libraries to dates (link and numpy's).
+The second problem of using SNS-HDR batch processing is to figure out the three images of the same view, which is done using OpenCV  (Python binding with Numpy), one of the most comprehensive Computer Vision libraries to dates.
 Since OpenCV does not work directly with raw files (CR2, NEF, DNG), we use DCRAW to convert DNG to TIFF, before OpenCV can be used to detect 4 sets of near-duplicate 3 images of the same view.

 ## Near-duplicate image detection
 In this context, we have 12 fisheye images (180 vert by 180 horz) of 4 adjacent views (left, front, right, back), each view has 3 images taken at different exposure level (shutter speed varied).
 With no assumption on shooting times (all 12 images could be taken at arbitrary time), and no assumption on exposure level (our camera is auto-metered at each view so shutter times might not be the same at each angle), and the 3 images of the same view are different in exposure so we cannot apply direct comparison methods like checksum, we finally resort to Computer Vision to robustly arrange 12 source images into 3 view groups.